GeoGuessr-Securty-Breach/geoguessr-oauth-misbinding/README.md

 This repo exists because multiple responsible disclosure attempts were ignored.

 The flaw is real.
 The risk is real.
 Hopefully, this documentation encourages remediation and responsible practices.

+## Note on Anonymity:
+The reporter of this issue has chosen to remain anonymous to protect their privacy.
+All information provided is factual, with the intent of improving user safety and application security.
+Any attempts to de-anonymize or retaliate against the reporter undermine the principles of responsible disclosure and ethical development.